 Getting From Narita to Ueno & Beyond

 As I mentioned earlier, we had planned to land at Narita International Airport.
 Jetstar had different ideas and luckily we were able to cancel the tickets we purchased through Klook for a full refund when we ended up in Osaka instead.
-Before we had to cancel and re-book all our accommodation our original booking in Tokyo was at the Tokyo Dome Hotel.
+Before we had to cancel and re-book all our accommodation our original booking in Tokyo was at the Tokyo Dome Hotel which is ideally placed to enjoy all the fun things to do in Tokyo.
 We had planned to catch the Keisei Skyliner to Ueno Station, the Yamonote Line from Ueno to Akihabara and finally the Chuo-Sobu line to Suidubashi.
 I found Hyperdia invaluable for mapping out exactly which trains I needed to get to and from with ease.

 Why Not The Narita Express?

 The Hubs and I had a JR Pass which made travelling around Japan simple and easy.
 The Narita Express is covered by the JR pass and would have made our journey to Narita International Airport free.
 So why did we choose the Keisei Skyliner instead?
 The quick answer is that while we were in Japan for 10 days we only had a 7 day JR Pass so on the other three days we had to pay for all our train travel.
 The last day of our trip happened to be one of those days so we searched for the very best option available.
 While we did look at purchasing a ticket on the Narita Express, it was more expensive, had less convenient departure stations and was slower than the Keisei Skyliner.
 A single one-way ticket on the Narita Express costs about ~AUD$40, the trip takes about 90 minutes and we would have needed to make our own way to Tokyo Station incurring an additional cost.
 No brainer really isn’t it?